Plan to attend the 14th Annual Roundup and Open House on Saturday, November 1, 2014 from 10 am to 4 pm.

 Click here for a full description of the day’s planned activities.

 Dedicated volunteers have been key to preserving the historic Empire Ranch House and Headquarters.
 Volunteer Days for hands-on preservation activities at the ranch are held generally on the third Saturday of February, April, June, August, and October.
-Join un on Saturday, June 14 from 8am to 12noon.
+Join us on Saturday, October 18 from 8am to 2pm to help us get ready for the Roundup.
 To volunteer, please submit a Volunteer Opportunities Form, and we will contact you with more details!

 The 4th annual Western Movies at The Loft Event on August 7th featured the 1966 acclaimed movie El Dorado, starring John Wayne and Robert Mitchum.
 Special guest Cindy Mitchum, niece of Robert Mitchum and daughter of John Mitchum, engaged the audience with insights about the complex lives of her father and uncle.
 Special thanks to the Green Valley Pecan Company for their generous underwriting of the event, Strategic Issues Management Group for their assistance with marketing and publicity, and Hacienda del Sol Guest Ranch Resort for providing accommodations.